 Soccer fans rejoice!
-The Premier League has begun again and is inviting fans back to the stands after many months of empty stadiums.
+In many cases, fans have returned to the stands after months and months of empty stadiums.
 However, returning fans aren’t just thirsty for the thrill of watching their favorite team play in the flesh—they’ll be thirsty for whatever the concession stands have to offer, which usually means a lot of waste is generated at each game.
 In the UK alone, an estimated 7 million disposable coffee cups are used every day, which amounts to 2.5 billion cups annually.

 To help reduce the waste that is generated by soccer fans, Manchester City is serving hot drinks in edible coffee cups starting this past weekend at their first home game.
 This is part of an effort to promote environmental sustainability and to minimize litter in general.